-The area has a strong leisure and tourism offer, being home to the nationally significant tourist attraction of Cwmcarn Forest Drive the Crumlin arm of the Monmouthshire and Brecon Canal and the prestigious Newbridge Memorial Hall and Institute.
-The area also contains significant leisure opportunities including several public parks, a country park, two leisure centres and open commons.
+The area has a strong leisure and tourism offer, being home to the nationally significant tourist attraction of Cwmcarn Forest Drive, the Crumlin arm of the Monmouthshire and Brecon Canal, and the prestigious Newbridge Memorial Hall and Institute.
+The area also contains significant leisure opportunities including several public parks, Sirhowy Valley Country Park, two leisure centres, open commons, walking trails, and a cycle track (National Cycle Network Route 47) that runs from Newport to Pembroke (going through Risca, Crosskeys and Sirhowy Valley Country Park).

 From Monday to Saturday, the Ebbw Valley has an hourly rail service, but services on Sunday are infrequent and poorly coordinated.
 Stations at Newbridge, Crosskeys and Risca & Pontymister serve the line.
-In addition, there are frequent bus services that run through this valley that provide a robust public transport system that improves accessibility to destinations within, and outside of the masterplan area.
+In addition, there are frequent bus services that run through this valley that provide a robust public transport system that improves accessibility to destinations within and outside the masterplan area.
 Future improvements as part of the Metro Plus programme include proposals to reinstate the rail line to Newport station and reviewing the potential for improving the number of services that can be accommodated on this line, potentially moving from two services an hour to four.

-The lower Sirhowy Valley lacks a railway line but has a half-hourly bus service.
+The Lower Sirhowy Valley lacks a railway line but has an hourly bus service.
 Overall, its public-transport links to other parts of the borough are weaker than those of the Ebbw Valley.